What is a regulated bridging loan?

 The most common use is purchasing a property before an existing home is sold.
 That said, there are many other common uses, the main ones being the following:

-Property refurbishment – where refurbishment requires additional borrowing, or where the works are particularly heavy, some mortgage lenders may be unwilling to support you.
-Bridging finance can be used as an alternative in this situation.
+- Property refurbishment – where refurbishment requires additional borrowing, or where the works are particularly heavy, some mortgage lenders may be unwilling to support you.
+Bridging finance can be used as an alternative to residential mortgages in this situation.

 Key product features